Coordinated by professor Duck-chul Lee (DC Lee)

 "Running 5 Minutes a Day Has Long-Lasting Benefits."
 The New York Times.
 7/30/2014.

-Over the last 2 years, our lab has launched a prospective cohort study on physical activity and sarcopenia, muscle loss due to aging, to examine the associations of objectively measured physical activity with the development of sarcopenia in older adults, funded externally.
-We assesse comprehensive health and fitness measures including body composition using DXA scan, muscular strength using Biodex, and several functional ability tests (400 meter walk test, grip strength test, etc.).
-We finished baseline data collection in 304 older adults in May 2016 as our first cohort.
-We plan to continue to follow the current participants, and add new participants each year to establish a longitudinal prospective cohort study on physical activity and health including cardiovascular disease, cancer, etc., in addition to sarcopenia in older adults.
-This cohort study will add important evidence to develop guidelines about the optimal amount of physical activity to prevent and delay chronic diseases and increase independence and longevity in older adults.
-In 2013, we conducted another observational study to examine muscle-strengthening activities (e.g., weight lifting and carrying heavy loads) in daily life on cardiovascular disease risk factors (e.g., blood pressure, waist circumference, etc.) in over 450 middle-aged or older adults
+In 2015 our lab launched a prospective cohort study called, “Physical Activity and Aging Study (PAAS)” to investigate the long-term associations of physical activity with the development of chronic diseases (e.g., heart diseases, cancer, diabetes, etc.), healthy aging, and longevity in older adults through their lifespan.
+We assess comprehensive health and fitness measures including full body bone mineral density and body composition using DXA scan, body shape, posture, and balance using Fit3D, cardiovascular function (arterial stiffness and central blood pressure) using SphygmoCor device, blood lipids and glucose profiles, sleep quality and quantity, cognition, mental health, dementia screening, physical fitness (muscular strength and cardiorespiratory fitness), several functional ability tests (400 meter walk test, grip strength test, etc.), and comprehensive physical activity using Fitbit, accelerometer, and detailed survey tools.
+Since 2015 we have been conducting the health assessments for over 650 older adults, and many of them participated in annual follow-up health assessments each year.
+We plan to continue to follow the current participants and add new participants each year as a longitudinal cohort study.
+This study will add important evidence to develop guidelines about the optimal amount, intensity, and types of physical activity to prevent, delay, and treat chronic diseases and increase independence and longevity in diverse older adult populations.
+In 2013 we conducted another observational study to examine muscle-strengthening activities (e.g., weight lifting and carrying heavy loads) in daily life on cardiovascular disease risk factors (e.g., blood pressure, waist circumference, etc.) in over 450 middle-aged or older adults.

-Technogym Wellness System, DXA scanner, SphygmoCor devices to measure central hemodynamics (aortic stiffness and central blood pressure), InBody 720 body composition analyzer, 24-hour heart rate monitors, over 150 accelerators, and many more health and fitness equipment.
+Technogym Wellness System including a total of 25 exercise equipment (13 aerobic and 12 resistance exercise equipment), full-body DXA scanner, SphygmoCor devices to measure central hemodynamics (aortic stiffness and central blood pressure), Fit3D body shape and image analyzer, InBody 720 body composition analyzer, 24-hour heart rate monitors, over 300 accelerators, Fitbit activity monitors, and many more health and fitness equipment.